Skip to main content

 Is there a generic for Lipitor?

-What are the differences between brand name and generic Lipitor?
+What are the differences between brand-name and generic Lipitor?

 Appearance

-Brand name Lipitor is manufactured as white, oblong tablets with an imprint corresponding to the milligram strength of that tablet.
+Brand-name Lipitor is manufactured as white, oblong tablets with an imprint corresponding to the milligram strength of that tablet.
 For example, the 10 mg Lipitor tablet has a “10” imprint on one side.
 The generic manufacturers each have their own imprint, size, shape, and color.
 Your pharmacist can verify the imprint for the specific manufacturer of the generic version they dispense.

-Dosage Forms
+Dosage forms

-Clinical Studies
+Clinical studies

-One cohort study compared and followed patients who had been hospitalized for acute coronary syndrome (ACS) and discharged home after surviving.
+One cohort study compared and followed patients who had been hospitalized for acute coronary syndrome (ACS) and were discharged home after surviving.
 These patients were given either brand Lipitor or atorvastatin and followed for one year to compare outcomes in their medical condition.
 The primary outcome evaluated was death or recurrence of ACS.
 Secondary outcomes evaluated were heart failure, stroke, new-onset diabetes, rhabdomyolysis, and renal failure.
 There were no significant differences in primary or secondary outcomes when comparing those who took brand Lipitor and those who took generic.

-Lipitor (atorvastatin)
+Drug information Lipitor (atorvastatin)

 Uses